rakuten-frontend/rff-gui/README.md

 # Rakuten Front-end Framework GUI

-Cross-platform application for smart development of web front-end.
+> Cross-platform application for smart development of web front-end.
+(WIP)

+## Overview

+This application is **UNDER DEVELOPMENT** for publishing as OSS.

+rff-gui is the GUI front-end of [generator-rff](https://github.com/rakuten-frontend/generator-rff).
+It provides the GUI for Yeoman, Grunt and Bower.
+This app works on cross-platform -- Windows, Mac and Linux.

 ## Screenshots